moodboom/quick-http/README.md

 This skeleton app follows these patterns and best practices:

-&nbsp; &nbsp; ✓ model-view-controller pattern
+✓ model-view-controller pattern

-&nbsp; &nbsp; ✓ event-driven primary message loop with async multithreaded support (based on boost ASIO) &nbsp; &nbsp; ✓ efficient memory model
+✓ event-driven primary message loop with async multithreaded support (via boost ASIO)

+&nbsp; &nbsp; ✓ efficient memory model
   * hashmaps (unordered sets of pointers) used for all major object collections
   * support for secondary hash sorting on any desired object fields